What causes the contamination of groundwater? All About Groundwater

 WHY IS GROUNDWATER PUMPED OUT?

 In a simple answer, groundwater is "pumped" out through wells (and other methodologies) to provide drinking water.
-As a matter of fact, groundwater is a major source of drinking water that satisfies the needs of over fifty percent (50%) of the population of the United States.
+Groundwater is a major source of drinking water that satisfies the needs of over fifty percent (50%) of the United States population.

-This is possible because groundwater quality has a good drinking water quality for our day-to-day needs.
+This is possible because groundwater has a good drinking water quality that meets our day-to-day needs.

 Water is a basic necessity for survival.
-Hence, the extraction of groundwater for the purpose of satisfying drinking water needs is understandable.
+Hence, the extraction of groundwater to satisfy drinking water needs is understandable.
 However, pumping out groundwater should be taken with safety precautions.

 Excessive extraction can lead to groundwater scarcity, erosion, and contamination.
-Hence, it is recommended to extract groundwater for a limited amount of times only.
-Otherwise, the wells will dry up since water inputs from "refilling" sources cannot keep pace with our regular extraction of groundwater.
+Hence, it is recommended that groundwater be extracted for a limited amount of time only.
+Otherwise, the wells will dry since water inputs from "refilling" sources cannot keep pace with our regular groundwater extraction.

-Essentially, groundwater is surface water that can be a permanent source of drinking water as it is present beneath a soil surface that is connected to a "refilling" water source.
-In fact, groundwater is able to maintain its regular transport to rivers and streams even in dry conditions.
+Essentially, groundwater is surface water that can be a permanent source of drinking water.
+It is beneath the soil surface and connected to a "refilling" water source.
+Groundwater can maintain regular transport to rivers and streams even in dry conditions.

 It is the one that replenishes those bodies of water, making it a good replacement for precipitation during dry seasons.

-However, groundwater can only continue to provide for the people, if the people themselves take extra care in utilizing it in various means.
-The "extraction" period and the process should be well-maintained and properly managed, otherwise, groundwaters would not be able to suffice our needs.
+However, groundwater can only continue to provide for people if they take extra care in various ways.
+The "extraction" period and the process should be well-maintained and properly managed.
+Otherwise, groundwater will not be able to meet our needs.

-Even in the global sphere, groundwater is popularly used for domestic, agricultural, and industrial uses.
-After all, groundwater is one of Earth's abundant natural sources of freshwater, therefore, it should not be neglected —if any, it should be carefully preserved, maintained, and conserved.
+Even globally, groundwater is popularly used for domestic, agricultural, and industrial uses.
+After all, groundwater is one of Earth's abundant natural freshwater sources.
+Therefore, it should not be neglected —if any, it should be carefully preserved, maintained, and conserved.

 THE CONTAMINATION OF GROUNDWATER